MichelLaplane/PowerApps-Samples/README.md

 ### Installation of the App :

+You need to create a list named "Inspector" on your SharePoint Online site with the following column :
+  - Title
+  - Name

-You need to create a list named "Home Inspections" on your SharePoint Online site with the following column as stated on Matthew Devaney Blog :
+You need to create a list named "Home Inspections" on your SharePoint Online site with the following column :

   - OfflineID (single-line text) holding a Guid
+  - Title
   - Address (single-line text)
   - StartTime (date and time)
-  - Assigned To (single-line text)
   - Report (multiple-line text)
+  - ID (single-line text)
+  - Assigned To (Lookup to Inspector)
+  - Inventoryimage (multiple-line text)

+The XML file 'Home Inspections Template.xml' could be use with PNP Powershell script 'ImportListTemplate script.ps1' to create these lists.
+These files are in the installation folder.
+The script can be executed with 'Windows PowerShell ISE' assuming that you have installed 'PNP PowerShell' with the command :
+  "Install-Module -Name "PnP.PowerShell"

-After importing the .msapps file you will have to create a SharePoint list connection to this list.
+After importing the .msapps file you will have to create a SharePoint list connection to the 'Home Inspections' List.
 Be aware that the Data Source must have the name of the SharePointList :  "Home Inspections"